pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 ## 3) Modern ecosystem: OIDC and JSON

-Today, the OIDC protocol has somehow supplanted the SAML protocol and JSON has truely replaced the XML format.
+Today, the OIDC protocol has somehow supplanted the SAML protocol and JSON has truly replaced the XML format.

 Everyone knows the JSON format: